diegomrodrigues/study_notes/Prompts/Parse LlamaIndex.md

-Make sure to not loose any information, format the equations and math properly in markdown sintax using $$ and $, make sure to proper format code, give very detailed descriptions of the images and diagrams, and format tables correctly.
-This is an advanced book in datascience and variational autoencoders.
-Don't miss any information!

----

 You are tasked with reformatting and enhancing the content of an advanced book on data science and variational autoencoders.
 This is a critical task that requires attention to detail and proper formatting to ensure the information is presented clearly and accurately.
 Follow these instructions carefully: